Funders Forum FAQ

 Who is participating in the Forum?

-Who should I contact with questions, comments, or suggestions?
+Who should I contact with questions or comments?

-The Funders Forum on Accountable Health email address: FundersForum@gwu.edu.
+You can email the Funders Forum on Accountable Health at [email protected].